patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

 In a draft of this article I showed an image of President Trump in which I overrode the decision of the network about the choice of hair and picked one of the higher ranked ones myself (I did say "guided") but I thought better of that and in all of the images shown here are the choices of the script.

 With that said, some feature choices seemed much more volatile than others: By this I mean that in some cases the top three choices made by the network were very similar but sometimes they were not.
-For example, these are the top four choices for President Trump's hair:
+For example, these are the top three choices for President Trump's hair:

 <p align="center">
 <img height="168" src="/assets/memoji-gen/trump-hair-choices.png">
 </p>

 Some characteristics did what I expected.
-For example, President Obama is known to have somewhat prominent ears and the network did rank the choices from largest to smallest.
+For example, President Obama is said to have prominent ears and the network did rank the choices from largest to smallest.

 <p align="center">
   <img height="200" src="/assets/memoji-gen/obama-ears.png">